simeononsecurity/simeononsecurity.ch/content/articles/ansible-vs-ansible-semaphore-vs-ansible-tower/index.en.md

 Deployment options for Ansible Tower and Ansible Semaphore include self-hosted and cloud-based solutions.
 Self-hosted deployments offer more control but require infrastructure and maintenance, while cloud-based solutions provide ease of setup and scalability.

-**Ansible Tower** is a commercial product, and its licensing model typically involves a subscription fee based on the number of nodes or users. **Ansible Semaphore**, being open-source, is free to use and does not have licensing costs.
+**Ansible Tower** is a commercial product, and its licensing model typically involves a subscription fee based on the number of nodes or users. **Ansible Semaphore**, being open-source, is free to use and doesn't have licensing costs.

 ## VII.
 Conclusion